paulscherrerinstitute/wica-http/README.md

 # Control System Abstractions

-Whilst currently (2019-09-15) the Wica-Http server supports only a single backend control system (EPICS) and network protocol (Channel Access) its implementation is intended to be flexible enough to interoperate with other control systems and/or protocols.
+Whilst currently (2019-09-15) the Wica-Http server supports only a single backend control system (EPICS) and network protocol (Channel Access) its implementation is intended to be flexible enough to interoperate in the future with other control systems and/or protocols.

 To achieve this the server strives to create an API which offers programming abstractions that are flexible enough to adapt to future needs.
-The main abstractions are as
+The main abstractions are as follows:
-follows:

 ## Wica Channel